Harin F.C.

-Harimau Indonesia Football Club, abbreviated as Harin, is an Indonesian football club based in Pamulang, South Tangerang, Banten.
+Harimau Indonesia Football Club, commonly known as Harin, is an Indonesian football club based in Pamulang, South Tangerang, Banten.
 They currently compete in Liga 4 Banten zone.

 History

 Since the 2023–24 season, Harin FC collaborated with the Muhammadiyah University of Jakarta and competed in Liga 3 Banten with the name Harin UMJ FC used for commercial purposes, while for administrative purposes registered with PSSI, the name Harin FC remains.

 In that season, Harin FC was included in Group A with Gundala, Nathan Lebak, Serpong City, and Trisukma where Harin FC finished in fourth place with three points from four matches.

 In the 2024-25 season, Harin FC was included in Group D with Raga Negeri and Persitangsel and finished as group champions.
 The best achievement in that season was finishing as runner-up after losing to Persic.
 Even so, Harin FC qualified for the national phase as Banten's representative in that phase.